Advanced Motor Fuels in India

 Compressed Biogas

-India’s Ministry of Petroleum and Natural Gas (MoP&NG) has issued guidelines for synchronization of CBG with City Gas Distribution (CGD) network.
-Under the CBG-CGD synchronization scheme, CBG sales have been initiated in 22 geographical areas of the CGD network.
+India’s Ministry of Petroleum and Natural Gas (MoP&NG) has issued guidelines for synchronization of CBG with the CGD network on a pan-India basis.
+Under the CBG-CGD synchronization scheme, CBG sales have been initiated in 58 geographical areas of the CGD network.

 Green Hydrogen